savoirtech/jep438-vector-api-on-ppc64le/README.md

 # Conclusions.

-From our data above, pure implementation use of Vector seems to stay close to Array performance wise.
-When 'branch-less code' is desired (vectorizing if-statements) we see performance degradation.
-This leads us to proceding with caution if your code is attempting use vector api while targeting PPC64LE.
+While Java Vector API explicitly does not support PPC64LE at this time, we can observe that JIT is protecting users from general loss of performance IF vectors are utilized - When 'branch-less code' is desired (vectorizing if-statements) we see performance degradation.

+For end users whom may not be familiar with the various iterations of Vector API the above analysis may prove useful when attempting to debug / test projects using this library.

+As a measure of hope for PPC64LE users, the JEP does state that it does not rule out the possibility to implement future support.